leon-do/API-Scraper/README.md

 `data.csv` file can then be imported into a sql database

-`email.js` is used to update the sql email column with the company email
+`email.js` is used to update the sql email column with the company email (specific for BBB)